rpldy/react-uploady/README.md

 ![React-Uploady Demo](guides/rpldy-demo.gif)

 The philosophy behind this library is that it should be as simple as possible to use, yet customizable at every point.
-You can start simple or you can can configure just about every aspect of the upload flow.
+You can start simple, or you can can configure just about every aspect of the upload flow.
 For this purpose, RU provides components, hooks, and plenty of features.
 You get to choose which ones you need and only install the dependencies required (See [Packages](#packages) details below)